Second variation of Selberg zeta functions and curvature asymptotics: Introduction

 \subsection{Further developments}

-In a subsequent paper \cite{FRWZ} we shall demonstrate an integral formula for the second variation which holds for $\Re(s)>1$, in the spirit of the integral formula of Takhtajan \& Zograf, \cite[Teorema 2]{ZT1987} for $s = m \in \N$.
-We shall use this formula to define the Ricci curvature, $Ric^{(m)}(\mu, \mu)$, for non-integer $m$.
-The Teichm\"uller space and the Hodge bundle $H^0(\mathcal K^m)$ can be formulated in the general setup of relative ample line bundles for fibrations of K\"a{}hler manifolds \cite{Bob}.
-In a recent preprint \cite{Wan-Zhang} we have been able to prove a generalization of (\ref{cor2}) in this general setup.
+In a subsequent paper \cite{FRWZ} we shall demonstrate an integral formula for the second variation which holds for $\Re(s)>1$, in the spirit of the integral formula of Takhtajan \& Zograf, \cite[Theorem 2]{ZT1987} for $s = m \in \N$.
+We shall use this formula to define the curvature, $\cher^{(m)}(\mu, \mu)$, for non-integer $m$.
+The Teichm\"uller space andthe vector bundle $H^0(\mathcal K^m_t) \mapsto t\in \mathcal T$ of holomorphic m-differentials $H^0(\mathcal K^m_t)$ over the Teichm\"uller space can be formulated in the general setup of relative ample line bundles for fibrations of K\"a{}hler manifolds \cite{Bob}.
+In a recent preprint \cite{Wan-Zhang} the third auhor together with Wan has been able to prove a generalization of Corollary \ref{cor2} in this general setup.